Cisplatine War: Puntas del Águila, Rincón, and Sarandí

 Once convinced by Bento Manuel to go on the offensive, Lecor devised a plan to defeat the patriots separately and ordered Bento Manuel to reconnoitre the countryside.
 Bento Manuel left Montevideo for Minas on 1 October with 1,150 cavalrymen in order to join forces with Bento Gonçalves and his 354 men.
 After the junction, they were to march towards Lavalleja and fight him before he could join forces with Rivera.
-The two Uruguayan leaders managed to join forces, however, and together they numbered more than 2,000 men.
+The two leaders managed to join forces, however, and together they numbered more than 2,000 men.
 Bento Manuel reached Minas on 2 October and continued marching North until Barragán, where he met Bento Gonçalves on the 5th.
 After joining forces with Bento Gonçalves, the Brazilian commander set out in search of Rivera.
 On 11 October, Bento Manuel received news that Rivera was on the right bank of the Sarandí River and decided to launch a surprise attack.

 The patriots, however, already aware of the Brazilian approach due to the observations made by Manuel Oribe, decided to gather all their troops and wait for the arrival of Bento Manuel.
-Arriving at Sarandí on 12 October, Bento Manuel, believing he had caught Rivera by surprise, found himself facing the entire Uruguayan force.
+Arriving at Sarandí on 12 October, Bento Manuel, believing he had caught Rivera by surprise, found himself facing the entire Oriental force.
 The battle began in the morning with the first shots fired, but, greatly outnumbered, the Brazilians could not hold out for long, and their troops were completely scattered.
 The two Brazilian commanders gathered some of the dispersed troops and headed toward Polanco, being pursued by Rivera, but managed to escape after swimming across the Yi River.
-After the battle, the Uruguayans took the town of Mercedes, after the capitulation of the local Brazilian commander, and the towns of Salto and Paysandú, which had been abandoned by the Brazilians, who now only controlled the cities of Colonia del Sacramento and Montevideo, and the fortresses of Santa Teresa and São Miguel.
+After the battle, the Orientals took the town of Mercedes, after the capitulation of the local Brazilian commander, and the towns of Salto and Paysandú, which had been abandoned by the Brazilians, who now only controlled the cities of Colonia del Sacramento and Montevideo, and the fortresses of Santa Teresa and São Miguel.